-Additional information on the Christian Initiation of adults can be found on the website for the Office for Divine Worship, under the heading Christian Initiation:
+The Office for Divine Worship has the responsibility for direction, guidance and support of pastors and those who collaborate with them in the formation of adults for Christian Initiation.
+Additional information on the Christian Initiation for adults can be found on the website for the Office for Divine Worship, under the heading Christian Initiation:

-Please contact the Office for Divine Worship at 215-587-3537 or worship@adphila.org with any questions.
+Please contact the Office for Divine Worship at 215-587-3537 or worship@archphila.org with any questions.